 Navigation

-The Arctic Circle Trail (northern route) is clearly marked along most of its length.
+The Arctic Circle Trail (northern route) is fairly clearly marked along most of its length.
 Stone cairns with a red half-sun painted on them guide the way across the arctic tundra, and there is often a foot-wide track to follow.

 However, there are a few sections (particularly in boggy areas) where the tread disappears and there may not be a stone cairn to guide the way.
 This is why all ACT hikers must know how to navigate before undertaking the trek.
 Carrying a map or GPS device is is not sufficient, you must know how to find your way using whichever device you choose.